carolinechoi/python-work/6 - basic_string_operations/slicing.md

 To *slice* a string means to cut it down to a segment of your original.
 There are different ways to slice your strings.

-1. Use **string_name[#:#]**.
+### Use string_name[#:#].

 For example, in the following code -

 <pre><code>astring = "Sweetner"
 print(astring[3:5])</code></pre>

-- you will be returned with *et*.
+You will be returned with *et*.
 Note that this slice is printed starting at index 3 and ending at index 4.
 This makes math within brackets easier for programmers.
 Think about it this way.
 5-3 = 2 & you are returned with 2 characters.

 ✨ HACKS 🌟
 - Only writing *one number* in the brackets will give you the single character at that index.